 Fintech companies and online-only banking solutions are disrupting the traditional banking landscape.
 Often, they offer competitive fees, easy-to-use apps, and innovative financial tools.

-Online banks often have lower overhead costs, passing those savings onto consumers.
+Online banks often have lower overhead costs, passing those savings on to consumers.
 However, some may miss the face-to-face customer service traditional banks offer.
 Researching reviews and feature comparison charts is essential when selecting a financial institution.

 9. Newspapers